nodezoo/nodezoo-system/README.md

 - __Lead:__ [Dean McDonnell][Lead]
 - __Sponsor:__ [nearForm][Sponsor]

-This repo contains all the required config to spin up a [Nodezoo][] system.
-The included services represents a production level micro-services system and includes monitoring and user management.
-Follow the instructions below to set up the system on your machine.

 Nodezoo is a search engine for node modules.
-It is an example of a real-world service built using Node.js micro-services.
+The full system currently fetches data from NPM, Github and Travis-CI.
+It is an example of a real-world service built using
+Node.js micro-services.
 Each micro-service is published in its own github repository along with all of the necessary config to run the system locally or live .
 The codebase is intended to be used as an example, and as a starting point for your own projects.

+This repo contains all the required config to spin up a [Nodezoo][] system.
+The included services represents a production level micro-services system.
+Follow the instructions below to set up the system on your machine.

+#### Nodezoo Search Page
+![Search Page][searchPage]
+- The search page shows a minimal, but adequate, amount of information about a module.
+  - Module description
+  - If it exists on NPM, GitHub or Travis-CI then their respective icons are shown, accompanied by its most recent build status if available
+  - The amount of watchers, stars and forks the modules repository has on GitHub

+#### Nodezoo Information Page
+![Information Page][infoPage]
+- The information page is much more detailed than the search page, neatly displaying all of the important information regarding a module.
+If there is no NPM, GitHub or Travis-CI information available then the corresponding tile will not be visible.
+The three micro-services used to retrieve the data are:
+  - [nodezoo-npm][]
+  - [nodezoo-github][]
+  - [nodezoo-travis][]

 ## Installation Guide